zaus/forms-3rdparty-xpost/readme.txt

 Base version - xml and header transformation

 == Upgrade Notice ==

+= 1.3.2 =
+* fixed a bug in root parsing for already xml, please let me know if it breaks your usage

 = 1.3 =
 * no longer prefixes standalone numerical indexes with `n`